 For the first few weeks, don't run on hills and if you have a choice of running shoes, wear the ones with the highest heel drop.
 Gradually build up the time spent running, starting with 10 minutes and then increasign by 5 minutes every other run assuming that your achilless feels ok.

 Keep doing the eccentric heel drops (for a minimum of 12 weeks) and keep icing after each run if there is soreness.

-Be patient, hard as it may be.
+Be patient with your Achilles tendonitis treatment, hard as it may be.
 Consider that you may have developed Achilles Tendinosis.

 Achilles tendonitis takes from a few days to 6 weeks to heal.
 Achilles tendinosis however can take several months so you really want to avoid that if you can.